Watch this short video with Paula Loftus, a parent with her daughter talking about their experience during clearing.

 Results day can be a really emotional experience.
 For most it will be a celebration of two years of hard work and securing a place at their first choice university but for a few students their initial plans might have to change and this can be really unnerving.

-It is important for your son or daughter to be available on results day to make calls and research courses if necessary, so it is helpful to avoid holidays or other activities for the day results are released.
+It is important for your son or daughter to be available on results day to make calls and research courses if necessary, so it is recommended that you avoid planning holidays or any other activities for the day when their results are released.

 Check UCAS Track

-You can help by staying positive and support your child identify universities with places available.
+The best thing you can do on the day is to stay positive and to help them identify universities with places available.
 Many universities have dedicated Clearing ‘hotlines’ or events where the latest advice will be available.

-When looking at options you could share the work.
-While your son or daughter reads up on the course, you could, for instance, research the distance from home and the cost of living in a particular area, or the accommodation on offer.
+While your son or daughter will be preoccupied with finding a suitable course, you could research the distance from home, the cost of living in a particular area or the accommodation which is on offer.
+These are things which they might not consider until later, but are important factors when it comes to choosing a university.
 You could also suggest a road trip to their new university town for a look around.

 Find out more about Loughborough